sawyerh/organizedwonder/README.md

 The original site was a Rails site, but it's since been converted to a static [Jekyll](http://jekyllrb.com/) site.

+To run the site locally:

 ```
 bundle install
 bundle exec jekyll serve
 ```

+_Note: Due to the size of the site, it can take quite awhile to build_